stonepros/stone/doc/dev/deduplication.rst

 Usage Patterns
 ==============

-The different Ceph interface layers present potentially different oportunities and costs for deduplication and tiering in general.
+The different Stone interface layers present potentially different oportunities and costs for deduplication and tiering in general.

 RadosGW